 Front Wheel Bearings

 Early (Drum Brake) cars up to about SN4203, have ball bearing front hubs with a distance piece between the two races.
-The outer race of the inside bearing is held in place by a screwed ring.
-This should be drilled and cotter pinned in place.
-Failure to do so may cause loss of the wheel (ask Ted Robinson).
-Later Disk Brake cars have roller bearings.
+The outer race of the inside bearing is held in place by a screwed ring and a castellated nut drilled and cotter pinned in place.
+Failure to use such a nut may cause loss of the wheel.
+Later disk brake cars have roller bearings.
+For instructions on how to install them, click HERE.

 Inboard: Federal LS11